-- Tightly seal edges, turn over with the sealed side on the bottom.
+- Then tightly seal edges, turn over with the sealed side on the bottom.

 - Repeat with remaining dough and filling.

-- Brush piroshki with egg wash.
+- Brush the dough with egg wash.
 Set aside to rise 1/2 hour.

 - Baked at 375F for 18-22 minutes, or until golden in color.